Simon’s 10-for-10 Seals Relay Gold for Dominant French Foursome

 With her fourth Gold medal of these Championships in hand, Simon celebrated with a bow after her last loop, followed by a more than enjoyable victory last loop, followed by another bow to the crowd, “That was an amazing last loop.
 My teammate Jean, all the coaches, wax techs were all there.
 And this incredible crowd here was just a perfect moment.”

-Norway won the Silver medal 1:04.2 back with a penalty and eight spares.
 Sweden took home the Bronze, 1:44.5 back, matching the Norwegians on the range.

-Austria finished in an IBU WCH best-ever fourth, with a penalty and five spares, 1:54.1 back.
+Austria finished in a IBU WCH best-ever fourth, with a penalty and five spares, 1:54.1 back.
 Germany, with a penalty and ten spares finished fifth, 1:54.4 back.
 Slovakia, with eleven spares finished sixth, 2:15.9 back.

 Photos: IBU/Vianney Thibaut, Nordic Focus